rockneurotiko/ex_gram/guides/message-entities.md

 Telegram supports two approaches for formatting messages: **parse modes** (MarkdownV2 / HTML) and **MessageEntity annotations**.

-ExGram ships a composable DSL - `ExGram.Dsl.MessageEntityBuilder` - for the entity-based approach, and an optional `ExGram.Markdown` module that converts standard Markdown into entities using MDEx.
+ExGram ships a composable DSL - `ExGram.Dsl.MessageEntityBuilder` - for the entity-based approach, and an optional `ExGram.Markdown` module that converts standard Markdown into entities using [MDEx](https://hexdocs.pm/mdex).

 With entities, the plain text carries no formatting syntax.
-All formatting is expressed via `%ExGram.Model.MessageEntity{}` structs with UTF-16 offsets and lengths.
+All formatting is expressed via `ExGram.Model.MessageEntity` structs with UTF-16 offsets and lengths.
 This means:

 - **No escaping headaches** - MarkdownV2 requires escaping many special characters (`_`, `*`, `[`, `]`, `(`, `)`, `~`, `` ` ``, `>`, `#`, `+`, `-`, `=`, `|`, `{`, `}`, `.`, `!`).
 With entities you send plain text.
 - **Longer effective messages** - Message entities doesn't consume characters from the message body, so you can fit more content within Telegram's message size limits (4096 UTF-16 characters)